-TIMELINE - How Malaysia's Flight MH370 went missing
+Timeline - How Malaysia's Flight MH370 went missing

 - 0041: Malaysia Airlines Flight MH370 departs from Kuala Lumpur International Airport and is due to land in Beijing at 0630 the same day.
 On board the Boeing (BA.N) 777-200ER are 227 passengers and 12 crew.

 - 0107: After take-off and ascent, the plane sends its last ACARS transmission, which gives engine maintenance data to the ground.
-The system is later deactivated.
+The system is then deactivated.

-- 0119: Someone in the cockpit says "All right, good night" to Malaysian air traffic control.
+- A few minutes later: Someone in the cockpit says "All right, good night" to Malaysian air traffic control.
 They were the last words heard from Flight MH370.

 - 0121: The plane drops off air traffic control screens as its transponder - which responds to civilian radar - is switched off.
 The Civil Aviation Authority of Vietnam says the plane failed to check in as scheduled at 0121 with air traffic control in Ho Chi Minh City.
 Malaysian authorities believe that someone on board shut off the plane's communications systems and turned it sharply to the west.